opensafely-core/ehrql/docs/index.md

 Asthma medications will be restricted to those with the dm+d codes `39113311000001107` and `39113611000001102`.

-When the dataset definition is executed with the command line interface, the command line interface generates a one row per patient dataset.
+When the dataset definition is executed with the command line interface, the command line interface generates a dataset with one row per patient.
 For example, it may generate the following dummy dataset:

 | `patient_id` | `med_date` | `med_code`        |